About Boardroom

 There’s that word again — family.
 Considering LeBron boasts a lifetime, billion-dollar deal with The Swoosh, it’s not surprising in the slightest to see Bronny’s name as one of the five athletes chosen for Nike’s first-ever NIL deal.
 Joining Bronny in this exclusive partnership are Caitlin ClarkHaley Jones, DJ Wagner, and JuJu Watkins.

-During practice this week ahead of the McDonald’s game — an Adidas event — all players could be seen repping the Three Stripes on their feet.
+Toward the end of his high school career, during practice in the week ahead of the McDonald’s game — an Adidas event — all players could be seen repping the Three Stripes on their feet.
 Everyone but Bronny and Wagner, that is.

-Just like in practice, Bronny and Wagner will wear Adidas-sponsored jerseys for Tuesday’s game — as well as the Dunk Contest, in which Bronny is set to participate — but with the NIL deal in place, don’t expect either of them to venture away from The Swoosh when it comes to their kicks.
+Just like in practice, Bronny and Wagner wore Adidas-sponsored jerseys for Tuesday’s game — as well as the Dunk Contest, in which Bronny participated — but with the NIL deal in place, don’t expect either of them to venture away from The Swoosh when it comes to their kicks.

 PSD Underwear

-PSD Underwear has an impressive roster when it comes to athlete partnerships — Ja Morant, Tyler Herro, Jimmy Butler, and Trae Young, to name a few.
+PSD Underwear has an impressive roster for athlete partnerships — Ja Morant, Tyler Herro, Jimmy Butler, and Trae Young, to name a few.
 And those are just the hoopers, as the list goes on when factoring in other sports, artists, influencers, etc.

 Bronny, however, is the youngest ever to have partnered with the brand, yet again making history with his NIL dealings.
 In terms of other NIL-specific deals, PSD is in business with the Cavinder twins of Miami as well as Alabama’s JD Davison.
 With the deal — his first major NIL partnership — Bronny has his own signature line at PSD, a brand he’s supposedly been wearing “for as long as I can remember,” he said in a statement.